Welcome to our Information and Learning Guide! If you're new to 12v - 24v solar, don't worry. It's not magic. Basic systems are pretty simple.

 By Bill Andersen

-A good starting point for running loads like that is something like this
+A good starting point for running full time loads in an RV is something like this:

 600W 12v system, 2 x 100AH lithium batteries, and a continuous 2000W 16.7A output inverter